MEDICAL DEVICES

 Our scientists can help the customers to design an expanded study plan that includes the evaluation of both local and systemic effects to address the end-points of single- and repeated-dose toxicity studies.

 The following route of application can be managed at our facility: intraarticular, intramuscular, intradermal, subcutaneous, intraosseous.
+Other routes, more relevant for human use, can be selected.

 Sensitization tests estimate the potential for contact sensitization by medical devices and their extracts.